Outset

 The story

-North Africa is not one landscape and not one travel logic, which is part of what makes it rich.
+North Africa is not one landscape and not one travel tradition, which is part of what makes it rich.
 Desert edge, mountain pockets, old cities, trade routes, and wide open country all sit within it.
 But one of the deeper threads that ties it together is movement through climate and exposure, where route, heat, shade, and timing have always mattered together.

 What this place asks of people